-Knowing sizes like the standard height of doorways or window width can also help with range estimation.
+Knowing sizes like the standard height of doorways or window height can also help with range estimation.

 If our target is something specific such as a Scud missile at 34.6 inches in diameter and 37 feet in length we can use that for very accurate ranging.
 If you know your intended target's dimensions then make note of it in your field notebook.